 What is the maximum contribution under a 412(i) plan?

 It depends.
 Like any defined benefit plan, the contribution is based on the benefit that is provided under the plan payable at the plan’s normal retirement age.
-Therefore, the older the participant, the nearer he or she is to retirement which would require higher contribution amounts in order to fund the benefit under the plan.
+Therefore, the older the participant, the nearer he or she is to retirement would require higher contribution amounts to fund the benefit under the plan.
 The maximum benefit permitted under any defined benefit plan is a $230,000 annual life annuity payable at age 62.
-The annual contribution requirement for a 52 year old that will receive the maximum life annuity is as follows:
+The annual contribution requirement for a 52-year-old that will receive the maximum life annuity is as follows:

 |Annual Life Annuity||Traditional DB||Annual Contribution Requirements 412(i) w/o Life Insurance||412(i) with Life Insurance|